aaronalonsotorrens/Project-4-medication-tracker/README.md

 # 💊 Django Medication Tracker

-Medication Tracker is a web app designed to help users manage and track their personal medication schedules with ease and reliability.
+Medication Tracker is a full-stack web application designed to help users efficiently manage and monitor their personal medication schedules with ease, reliability, and privacy.
+The application provides a secure and user-friendly platform for individuals seeking to stay on top of their medication routines and health management.

-Unregistered users can access the homepage to learn more about the purpose of the app and its features.
-To begin using the app, users must register an account via the sign-up form.
-Once registered, users can securely log in to access the full functionality of the tracker.
+Visitors to the site can explore the homepage to learn about the purpose of the app and its core features.
+To begin tracking their medications, users are required to register for an account through a secure sign-up process.
+Once registered, users can log in to access the full functionality of the app.

-Logged-in users can create new medication entries, browse a list of all their current medications, and update or delete existing entries as needed.
-Each medication record includes details such as name, dosage, frequency and the option to report side effects.
+Logged-in users are able to create new medication records, each containing key details such as name, dosage, and frequency.
+Users can also edit or delete existing entries, ensuring their medication list remains up to date.
+The platform includes the option to report side effects per medication and categorize both medications and side effects using dropdown fields for clarity and consistency.
+A responsive, paginated table allows users to easily browse and sort through their current medications.

-From their personalized dashboard, users have a clear view of all active medications and their status.
-The clean, responsive design ensures a smooth experience across devices, whether managing prescriptions at home or on the go.
+Admin users benefit from access to a dedicated dashboard that provides an overview of all submitted medications and side effects.
+The dashboard includes visual summaries of top categories, gender-based breakdowns, and total counts, and enables admins to manage user-generated data effectively.
+The admin panel, powered by Django, ensures secure and centralized data oversight.

-Medication data is securely stored and managed through the backend, built with Django.
-The admin panel allows site administrators to oversee all user activity, manage medications, and perform data maintenance tasks as needed.
+The site’s front end is built with Bootstrap 5, offering a clean and responsive design that performs well across devices.
+All application data is stored and managed using Django’s robust backend architecture, with role-based authentication and permissions to ensure users can only access and manage their own data.

-This project is ideal for individuals seeking a straightforward, user-friendly tool to support their health routine and medication adherence.
+Overall, Medication Tracker serves as a streamlined and personalized tool for users aiming to support their health routines and improve medication adherence in a secure digital environment.

 ![Medtracker](readme-docs/website_image.png)